Georgia runoff: Early voting for Warnock-Walker round 2

 This time, Senate control is not in play, with Democrats already having secured 50 seats to go with Vice President Kamala Harris’s tiebreaking vote.
 That puts pressure on both Warnock and Walker to convince Georgia voters that it’s worth their time to cast a second ballot, even if the national stakes aren’t as high.

 As of late Sunday, almost 200,000 ballots had been cast in the relative handful of counties that opted to have weekend voting.
-That total was built on long lines in several heavily Democratic counties of metro Atlanta, enough to give Democrats confidence that their core supporters remain excited to vote for Warnock.
-But the total remains a small fraction of the nearly 2.3 million early in-person voters ahead of the Nov.
+The first day of statewide early voting on Monday added at least 250,000 more, the largest in-person early voting day in Georgia history, according to Deputy Secretary of State Gabriel Sterling.
+That’s included long lines in several heavily Democratic counties of metro Atlanta, enough to give Democrats confidence that their core supporters remain excited to vote for Warnock.
+But the total remains a fraction of the nearly 2.3 million early in-person voters ahead of the Nov.
 8 general election.

 And Democrats remain cautious given that the early voting window is much shorter than two years ago, when the second round spanned two months between the general election and runoff.
 Voting on Saturday was allowed only because Warnock and Democrats sued amid a dispute with the Republican secretary of state over whether Saturday voting could occur on a holiday weekend.